- US Online Poker

 After many years in a holding pattern, the United States online casino business began taking big strides starting in 2019.

 Once synonymous with New Jersey, the US online casino market has started including new states in recent years.
-Pennsylvania joined the club in July 2019, followed by West Virginia the following year, and Michigan to come soon.
+Pennsylvania joined the club in July 2019, followed by West Virginia the following year, and finally Michigan early in 2021.